omariosc/inertia/documentation/designs/prototypes/mobile/README.md

-﻿# Mobile
+﻿# Mobile Prototypes

-This directory contains all mobile interface designs of the `inertia` project
+This directory contains all mobile interface design prototypes.